scaarup/home-assistant-backup/README.md

 #### Generate a token
 In the UI, click on your profile at the bottom left.
 Scroll all the way down to the bottom and you will see an option to create a token.
 ### retention
-The snapshot which matches retention+1, will be deleted from Home Assistant.
-Set this to 7 and you will keep the last 7 snapshots on Home Assistant
+The backup which matches retention+1, will be deleted from Home Assistant.
+Set this to 7 and you will keep the last 7 backups on Home Assistant
-### snapname
+### backupname
-Name naming prefix of the snapshots.
-Will be reflected in file names and snapshot names.
+Name naming prefix of the backupss.
+Will be reflected in file names and backup names.
 ### debug
 Set to 1 to enable debugging.